volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 There are various reasons for this, such as pressure from the client or the desire to complete this task faster and move on to the next one, etc.

-It's extremely hard to avoid violating this principle, as we can see from the amount of legacy code developers have to support, but it's definitely possible.
+It is extremely hard to avoid violating this principle, as we can see from the amount of legacy code developers have to support, but it is definitely possible.

 So what do I do to keep things simple?
 The answer is - **write less code whenever possible without sacrificing readability**.